ctrlo-cc/GADS/docs/kb/070-views/110-graphs/050-my-graphs.md

 # Choose which graphs you see

 Only a table administrator can configure new graphs, but any user can choose which of the configured graphs they want to see when they click on the graphs icon.

-To select the graphs you want to include in your graphs view:
+To select the graphs you want to include in your graphs view for any table:

-2. Navigate to the records screen by clicking on **Records** in the main menu and selecting **See records**&nbsp;from the dropdown menu.&nbsp;
+1. Navigate to the records screen by clicking on **Records** in the main menu and selecting **See records**&nbsp;from the dropdown menu.&nbsp;

-3. Click on the&nbsp;**Manage views**&nbsp;dropdown button and select&nbsp;**My graphs**.
+2. Click on the&nbsp;**Manage views**&nbsp;dropdown button and select&nbsp;**My graphs**.

+3. Tick the graphs you want to be able to see.
+(If there are none listed then none have been configured for that table.)

+4. Click **Save**.